fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 }
 ```

-Now that we have defined our custom button style we can apply it  by using the `.buttonStyle` view modifier.
+Now that we have defined our custom button style, we can apply it by using the `.buttonStyle` view modifier.

 ```swift
 Button("Continue", action: {})